What is the container transition period?

 No, but you are required to ensure that the details of your container approvals are recorded correctly on the NSW CDS Container Approval Portal.

 Containers that do not have a compliant barcode, can lid and refund marking, could result in the container approval being revoked or suspended which will make it an offence to sell in NSW.
-Alternately you could find yourself in contravention of s40 (8) of the Act and penalties may apply.
+Alternately you could find yourself in contravention of section 40 (8) of the Act and penalties may apply.

 I’m a consumer.
 Will the empty cans, bottles or cartons I have stored at home still be eligible for a refund after 1 December if they do not have the refund mark?